This post may contain affiliate links. Please read our disclosure policy.

 These soft and chewy pecan cookies aren’t too thick, have crispy edges, and have a super soft chewy center!
 They have all the flavors of butter pecan ice cream wrapped in a cookie.

-Image of labeled ingredients for chewy pecan butter cookies.
+Image of labeled ingredients needed to make pecan butter cookies.

-• Eggs: Use large eggs at room temperature.
-The eggs bind the cookie together and add moisture.
+• Eggs: Large, room-temperature eggs help bind the dough and add moisture.

 Pecan butter cookie on a wooden tablescape with jar of Millican Pecan Butter in the background.